crossfidev/Plexus-Pool/docs/developer/testing.rst

 Typical use cases:
- - Testing the commands of ``tezos-client``.
+ - Testing the commands of ``mineplex-client``.
 This allows to test the full chain: from client, to node RPC to the implementation of the economic protocol.
  - Test networks of nodes, with daemons.